 Jean-Luc Dorier has been a researcher in Didactique des mathématiques for more than 30 years and has served the ICMI EC as a member-at-large since 2013.
 His affiliation with ICMI goes back to 1997 when he became a member of the IPC of ICMI Study 10 on The Role of the History of Mathematics in the Teaching and Learning of Mathematics.
 Jean-Luc Dorier is Professeur ordinaire de didactique des mathématiques Universityof Geneva –Faculty of Psychology and Educational Sciences in Switzerland.

-Merrilyn Goos is Professor of STEM Education and Director of EPI*STEM, the National Centre for STEM Education, at the University of Limerick, Ireland.
-Before taking up this position she worked for 25 years at The University of Queensland, Australia, in a range of academic roles including Head of the School of Education and Director of the University’s Teaching and Educational Development Institute, working with all Faculties and disciplines to improve the quality of teaching and learning in the University.
+Merrilyn Goos is Professor of Education at the University of the Sunshine Coast (Australia).
+Before taking up this position she was Professor of STEM Education and Director of EPI*STEM, the National Centre for STEM Education, at the University of Limerick, Ireland.
+Prior to this she worked for 25 years at The University of Queensland, Australia, in a range of academic roles including Head of the School of Education and Director of the University’s Teaching and Educational Development Institute, working with all Faculties and disciplines to improve the quality of teaching and learning in the University.
 She has already served as ICMI Vice-President since 2017 and now serves a second term.
 Her involvement in ICMI goes back to 1996.

 Anjum Halai is a highly experienced international educationist focusing on mathematics education and research in the context of low-income countries.
 Her research interests are in issues of social justice in education due to marginalization on the basis of language, gender, conflict or other forms of exclusion.
 In September 2014, she led the ICMI’s Fourth Capacity and Network Project (CANP4) held in Dar es Salaam Tanzania.
 She is Professor & Vice Provost at the Aga Khan University in Karachim Pakistan.
 Prof Halai serves as ICMI EC Vice-President.